 Panic attacks may result in accelerated heart rate, heart palpitations, sweating, shortness of breath, and an overwhelming sense of peril.
-Intense physical and emotional difficulty accompanies these attacks and this can lead to avoidance of topics, areas, and people that might provoke future incidents.
+Intense physical and emotional difficulty accompanies these attacks, which can lead to avoidance of topics, areas, and people that might provoke future incidents.

 Obsessive-Compulsive Disorder (OCD) Treatment

 Individuals who suffer from anxiety disorders may also be affected by Obsessive-Compulsive Disorder, which is characterized by obsessive and/or compulsive behavior.
 Obsessions – including repetitive thoughts and mental fixations – can result from past anxieties and produce future ones.
 In addition, obsessive mental activity can lead to uncontrollable compulsive behavior.

 Phobias are intense and irrational fears.
 Those with phobias experience extreme, overwhelming reactions to particular objects and scenarios, some of which include dogs, needles, clowns, and tight spaces.
-While phobias may have no rational basis, they nonetheless can alter and disrupt the lives of those who suffer from them.
+While phobias may have no rational basis, they can alter and disrupt the lives of those suffering from them.

 Post-Traumatic Stress Disorder (PTSD) Treatment

 DIY Treatments for Anxiety

 There are several simple everyday changes that can help manage and reduce your anxiety:

 - Take a step back.
 Set aside a few moments each day for self-reflection and meditation.
 This is also a good way to identify and decrease sources of anxiety, including poor time management and an overblow desire to please others.